Arson: Insurance fraud

+By region

 United States

 In the United States, the common law elements of arson are often varied in different jurisdictions.
 For example, the element of "dwelling" is no longer required in most states, and arson occurs by the burning of any real property without consent or with unlawful intent.
 Arson is prosecuted with attention to degree of severity in the alleged offense.
 First degree arson generally occurs when people are harmed or killed in the course of the fire, while second degree arson occurs when significant destruction of property occurs.
 While usually a felony, arson may also be prosecuted as a misdemeanor, "criminal mischief", or "destruction of property."
 Burglary also occurs, if the arson involved a "breaking and entering".
 A person may be sentenced to death if arson occurred as a method of homicide, as was the case in California of Raymond Lee Oyler and in Texas of Cameron Todd Willingham.

+After the Great Chicago Fire in 1871, the United States started a National Fire Prevention Week in order to educate the people on ways to prevent fires, minimize their damages, and hopefully drastically decrease casualties.
+Fire Prevention Week campaigns includes various information on safe cooking practices pertaining to grilling, microwaving, and cooking on a stove.

+During World War II arson was a much higher concern in the United States.
+There was a severe lack of firefighters due to the fact that most of the men were overseas to fight the war.
+There were few men left behind to help combat forest fires.
+For example, during WW II in Eldora, Iowa, a fire chief reported that his regular membership shrank from 21 to 9 men and their fire fighting force recruited retired members and new members to fill the missing positions during the war.
+Although there were few attempts to burn U.S. forests, it continued to be a big concern due to the potential detrimental effects.
+This concern for arson attempts led to the rise of Smokey Bear who was the face of fire prevention and fire safety measures.
+Although the intention of Smokey Bear's persona is to encourage fire safety, Smokey shares a message of fire prevention which includes accidental fires that can sometimes be legally charged as arson.

 In New York, arson is charged in five degrees.
 Arson in the first degree is a Class A-1 felony and requires the intent to burn the building with a person inside using an explosive incendiary device.
 In New York, the criminal charge of arson includes a maximum sentence of 25 years to life.